-Whale & Wildlife Watching
+Whale & Wildlife Tour Operators

-Magnificent orca (or killer) whales live in the San Juan Islands year round, and this is the best place in the world to see them in the wild.
+Magnificent orca (or killer) whales live in the San Juan Islands year-round, and this is the best place in the world to see them in the wild.
 You can also spot humpbacks, minkes and occasionally even gray whales.
-Three orca pods, J, K & L—the “Southern Residents”—are generally in the area from late spring through early fall.
-The Southern Residents are critically endangered, so please Be Whale Wise and watch from a respectful distance, and find out how you can help here.
+Transient or Bigg’s, killer whales (aka orca whales) can often be seen year-round, as well as Steller sea lions, harbor seals, porpoise, bald eagles, and much more.